apache/flink/docs/dev/api_concepts.md

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">

 In the example below, we have a `WC` POJO with two fields "word" and "count".
-To group by the field `word`, we just pass its name to the `groupBy()` function.
+To group by the field `word`, we just pass its name to the `keyBy()` function.
 {% highlight java %}
 // some ordinary POJO (Plain old Java Object) public class WC {